-I have practiced exclusively in the area of family law for over fourteen years.
+I have practiced exclusively in the area of family law for over fifteen years.
 During my early years practicing family law in the traditional way, I developed a strong interest in both Collaborative Practice and Family Mediation, recognizing them as better process options for most families.

 I have seen the toll that the traditional court system takes on families.
 I have also seen the positive impact that interest-based processes like CP and mediation have on my clients, empowering them to make their own choices and take control of their future.
 I now run my own firm specializing in these growing areas of family dispute resolution.

 My focus is on helping clients create their own out-of-court settlements through negotiation advocacy, collaborative practice and comprehensive family mediation.
 We work together to tackle difficult legal issues, financial issues and help parents improve communication and co-parenting skills so they can successfully implement their parenting plans and separation agreements.

 I am committed to increasing awareness of and access to family dispute resolution options.
 While collaborative practice and mediation are often referred to as alternative dispute resolution (ADR), I believe they should be the first process options explored by families, rather than being viewed as "alternatives".
 I believe that the court process, adversarial by its very nature, should be used only as a last resort, reserved for those rare circumstances where it is truly needed.
 Most cases can be successfully resolved out of court, and without further escalation of the conflict and damage to relationships.

 I completed law school at the University of Toronto, Faculty of Law, and was called to the Bar in 2007.
 Before starting my firm, I practiced as an associate lawyer at Epstein Cole LLP, one of the leading boutique family law firms in Canada, where I gained extensive experience in family law.